Last updated

 Citibank found that using students as mentors brings in a fresher perspective and a different relationship than when using someone from a more junior level within the organisation, who a senior executive might manage.
 The adoption of reverse mentoring by these major companies demonstrates its growing relevance in today's rapidly changing business environment.
 By embracing this innovative approach to talent development, organisations can stay competitive and foster intergenerational learning that benefits both mentors and mentees.

-Benefits of Reverse Mentoring
+The benefits of Reverse Mentoring

 Reverse mentoring has come a long way since Jack Welch's pioneering efforts at General Electric, and its popularity continues to grow as companies recognise the many benefits of this type of program.
-Now let's delve into the gains that both parties can reap from reverse mentoring, after considering its beginnings.

 Revolutionise your talent development strategy with reverse mentoring - a game-changing approach to intergenerational collaboration and innovation.